The Great Resignation and What it Means for Your Company

 The last couple years have been draining.
 An ongoing pandemic has put people on edge and lacking a level of social interaction they took for granted before.
 Societal and political roller coasters have often brought division and gloom.
 Work and schooling done at home (and then, maybe, back in person with new constraints) have caused reflection about how we do our daily routines and why.
 Many people are worried, dissatisfied…burnt out.
 The result: an urge to leave.
 Breakups and divorces have gone up, congresspeople are making a big exodus, and—perhaps on the most massive scale of all—employees want to quit their jobs.
-This is the Great Resignation.
+This is the Great Resignation, and it’s turned out to be one of the memorable happenings of 2021.
 (Though you can arguably use the term broadly for all of the above departures, it’s mainly meant to describe the modern workforce.)
 What exactly is going on here, and what can employers do about it?

 The Great Resignation

 We might be tempted to attribute this Great Resignation to the effect of working from home due to Covid-19.
 But the term was originally coined in 2019, showing that it was already a trend worth noting before the pandemic.
 To be sure, though, the health crisis has put an additional strain on it, as it’s done in just about all aspects of life.
 Those who hadn’t already realized they were miserable in their jobs (or who were sort of willing to hang in there with less than perfect conditions) got the final, clear push that it was time to leave.
 As Stephen Webster notes in our podcast on the topic, 41% of employees surveyed said they were considering quitting.
 If you look just at Gen Z employees, there are actually 54% who want to leave.
 Younger generations are especially aware that there are other options are out there and are thus less willing to stay in positions they don’t feel well in.

 The Crisis of Work Today